-Advanced Sustainable Design asks how we can transform our built environment by putting sustainable development into practice.
+The Advanced Sustainable Design - MSc programme at Edinburgh College of Art asks how we can transform our built environment by putting sustainable development into practice.
 We are distinctive in being a design-based programme.

-Our emphasis is not only on gaining knowledge of environmental technology, but also developing skills in synthesising design solutions specific to place, community and habitat.
-We consider ideas of community, trade, wellbeing, communication and knowledge networks as purely technical responses are always vulnerable to failure.
+Our emphasis is not only on gaining knowledge of environmental technology, but also on developing skills in synthesising design solutions specific to place, community and habitat.
+To move beyond purely technical responses, we consider ideas of community, trade, wellbeing, communication and knowledge networks.

-One of the great challenges we face is that of making sense of, and ordering, the enormous volume of information about sustainability.
-You will acquire confidence and experience to create and refine strategies to produce settlements and building proposals that embody high standards of design, as well as demonstrating low carbon behaviour.
+One of the great challenges designers face is that of making sense of, and ordering, the enormous volume of information about sustainability.
+As an Advanced Sustainable Design - MSc student, you will acquire the confidence and experience to create and refine strategies to produce settlements and building proposals that embody high standards of design, as well as demonstrating low carbon behaviour.

 What you will study

-The first semester deals with theories and contexts of sustainable development in the built environment, with a series of short projects to understand the possibilities of applying theory to design.
+In the first semester, you’ll learn about theories and contexts of sustainable development in the built environment, undertaking a series of short projects to understand the possibilities of applying theory to design.

-In Semester 2, a main design project focuses on an urban context and looks at the social, economic and environmental drivers of sustainable development and how these translate to architectural and urban design.
-In tandem with this, you have the opportunity to work with environmental simulation software and test your design ideas quantitatively.
-The semester also includes a field trip that introduces you to best practice building and settlement design.
+In the second semester, you’ll complete a main design project focusing on an urban context, looking at the social, economic and environmental drivers of sustainable development and how these translate to architectural and urban design.

-The research dissertation is also an opportunity to undertake a substantial period of study on a research question that can relate to your own personal interests, home contexts or professional interests.
+The programme will end with a research dissertation, which is an opportunity for you to undertake a substantial period of study on a research question relating to your own personal or professional interests, or home context.

 Our programme attracts students from across the world, which you’ll see reflected in our courses and teaching.
 This leads to an exciting exchange of ideas between students from developed and developing economies.